Fall Finance Forum 2024: CRE Set For Capital Boost in 2025

 “If you wait for the all-clear sign, you’ve already really started too late in terms of making a good buy,” he said.
 “Some people are running out the clock, and they need to liquidate, and at a certain point they’ve sort of given up.
 So things are starting to happen in that regard, which is creating some transactions.”

-A change in presidential administrations set to take place when President-Elect Donald Trump takes office Jan.
-20 creates opportunities for positive economic fundamentals to CRE if his pro-growth economic policies take effect, according to de Haan.
-He cautioned though that there are potential “reinflation” risks from some of Trump’s economic plans and stressed that maintaining an independence between the Federal Reserve and White House is also an important issue the CRE industry will be tracking closely.
+A change in federal administrations set to take place when President-Elect Donald Trump takes office Jan.
+20 creates opportunities for positive economic fundamentals to CRE if his pro-growth economic policies actually take effect, according to de Haan.
+He cautioned, though, that there are potential “reinflation” risks from some of Trump’s economic plans and stressed that maintaining an independence between the Fed and the White House is also an important issue the CRE industry will be tracking closely.

 Traut said the CRE markets should account for future inflationary pressures if tariffs proposed by Trump during the presidential campaign are enacted.